godotengine/godot-docs/tutorials/physics/ragdoll_system.rst

 Cleaning up the skeleton
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Each ``PhysicalBone`` the engine needs to simulate has a performance cost so you want to remove every bone that is too small to make a difference in the simulation, as well as all utility bones.
+Each ``PhysicalBone`` the engine needs to simulate has a performance cost, so you want to remove every bone that is too small to make a difference in the simulation, as well as all utility bones.

 For example, if we take a humanoid, you do not want to have physical bones for each finger. you can use a single bone for the entire hand instead, or one for the palm, one for the thumb, and a last one for the other four fingers.